 Litsa and I have written many blog posts about dealing with grief on special days.
 We helped you reframe Valentines Day, we offered you 8 New Year’s resolutions for grievers, we suggested a fun family activity for remembering loved ones on Easter, we came up with a list of ways to remember your loved one during the holiday season, we challenged you to search for joy on Mother’s Day, and Litsa laid out a rock star tutorial on Father’s Day sulking.

-To get you started, we’ve compiled a list of 30 ways to honor and remember your loved one on the anniversary of their death.
-You may also be interested in our (free) mini eCourse, Managing Grief on Holidays and Special Days.
+To get you started, we’ve compiled a list of 30 ways to honor and remember your loved one on the anniversary of their death:

-1. Take flowers to the grave site, memorial site, or other place where you go to remember your loved one.
+1. Take flowers to the grave site, a memorial site, or another place where you go to remember your loved one.

 2. Look at old photos and home videos.
 Do this alone and have a good cry or reminisce over photo albums with family and friends.